Roles and Functions of Human Resource Management - Top 9 roles of HRM

 How to Create a Human Resource Strategy:

 HR strategy is a long-term plan that focuses on workforce planning and development.
 This goes beyond traditional HR functions that are mainly involved in reviewing candidates, creating a census, and signing up employees for benefits.
 HR strategy is more forward-looking and involves aligning employee qualifications with the company's workforce needs.

-Step 4: This involves observing and comparing results with expected outcomes and correcting any deviations.
-In this step, HR managers perform appraisals, examine records, statistics, and audits.
+This involves observing and comparing results with expected outcomes and correcting any deviations.
+In this step, HR managers perform appraisals and examine records, statistics, and audits.